zanza00/random-theme-switcher/README.md

 - [x] Change theme at startup.
 - [x] If no list is provided use the installed themes.
-- [ ] Add or remove the current theme to the theme list.
+- [x] Add or remove the current theme to the theme list.
-- [ ] Add key chord for changing theme.
+- [x] Add key chord for changing theme.

 ## Release Notes

+## 0.1.3

+- Added key chord for changing theme `cmd+k cmd+shift+t`
+- Added command to add and remove current theme from lists

 ## 0.1.2